Conserving our historic estate

 Over the years, our cemeteries and memorials have evolved naturally – ageing but remaining true to their founding design and purpose.
 More revolutionary has been the changing landscape within which they are located and the way in which the task of caring for them has changed.

 Many of our cemeteries and memorials were designed by world-renowned architects, sculptors and artists, and in recent years the significance of our estate has been formally recognised in a number of countries as cemeteries and memorials are listed in increasing numbers or under consideration for World Heritage Site status.
-With such recognition and protection comes additional responsibility and this is why the Commission is implementing a Heritage Strategy to guide its work for the future.
+With such recognition and protection comes additional responsibility and this is why the Commission has implemented a Heritage Strategy to guide its work for the future.

-Our Charter defines our mission as being “in perpetuity” but few buildings last forever, unaltered, without intervention.
+Our Charter defines our mission as being “in perpetuity” but no buildings last forever, unaltered, without intervention.
 The aim of our heritage strategy is twofold – to help our staff and public appreciate the inherent “value” of our sites in the wider historical, cultural and commemorative context; and to ensure that any required intervention is identified well in advance, prioritised accordingly and, when implemented, is done sympathetically.

-Rather than a process of continual replacement and renewal of materials – many of which (like headstones) are finite resources, we seek to preserve and conserve our structures, but remain true to our principle of commemorating the names of the fallen in perpetuity.
+Rather than a process of continual replacement and renewal of materials – many of which (like headstones) are finite resources, we seek to conserve our structures, but remain true to our principle of commemorating the names of the fallen in perpetuity.
 This means regularly carrying out Structural Condition Surveys of all our structures which, not only identify current, past and even future challenges, but inform the longer term strategy for addressing our structural needs and priorities.

 The Commission's conservation philosophy is underpinned by the following Heritage Principles: